NathanLazarus/WebsiteDynamic/content/authors/admin/_index.md

 title:
 ---

 I study labor economics, focusing on wage setting and imperfect competition in labor markets.
 I work for Simon Jäger as a research assistant at the Massachusetts Institutute of Technology and the Institute for Labor Economics (IZA).
 I am also interested in topics in development economics and public finance.
-Test.

 {{< staticref "media/Nathan Lazarus CV.pdf" "newtab" >}}{{< icon name="download" pack="fas" >}}{{< /staticref >}} Here's a link to my {{< staticref "media/Nathan Lazarus CV.pdf" "newtab" >}}CV{{< /staticref >}}.